wintyre01/rock-band-blitz-deluxe/README.md

 # Optional Upgrades

-*These are some optional, but very handy additions you can make to your Rock Band 3 Deluxe installation.*
+*These are some optional, but very handy additions you can make to your Rock Band Blitz Deluxe installation.*

 ## Songs

-You can find song packs compatible with all Rock Band titles for both platforms on [**This Spreadsheet**](https://docs.google.com/spreadsheets/d/1-3lo2ASxM-3yVr_JH14F7-Lc1v2_FcS5Rv_yDCANEmk/edit#gid=0).
+You can find song packs compatible with Rock Band Blitz for both platforms on [**This Spreadsheet**](https://docs.google.com/spreadsheets/d/1-3lo2ASxM-3yVr_JH14F7-Lc1v2_FcS5Rv_yDCANEmk/edit#gid=0).

 You can also use [**Onyx Music Game Toolkit**](https://github.com/mtolly/onyxite-customs) to generate your own custom song packs for Rock Band games or convert Xbox 360 packs to PS3, and vice versa.
 Converting custom songs from games like Clone Hero is a breeze.